ReSwift/ReSwift/README.md

 Swift Flow is a [Redux](https://github.com/rackt/redux)-like implementation of the unidirectional data flow architecture in Swift.

-#Getting Started
+#Getting Started Guide

-I'm currently working on a Getting Started Guide, it will live [here](Readme/GettingStarted.md).
-In the meantime you can get up to speed using the Redux documentation and the example projects linked below.
+[A Getting Started Guide that describes the core components of apps built with Swift Flow lives here](Readme/GettingStarted.md).
+It will be expanded in the next few weeks.
+To get an understanding of the core principles I recommend reading the brilliant [redux documentation](http://rackt.org/redux/).

 #Installation